quantumsheep/risichat/README.md

 ![Demo](pres/demo.png)

+This is not a terminal view, it's the chat's style by the way.

 # Contribute
 You want to contribute to the project?
 Ok, go ahead!
 I'll accept any pull request that seems reasonable or useful (or not) to the project.